hschneider/neutralino-flutter/README.md

 This app scaffold is an alternative to Flutter's Desktop approach: Quickly wrap your Flutter project into a Neutralino app and get access to Neutralino's awesome extensions from Dart.

-It omes with the following features:
+It comes with the following features:

 - Run a Flutter WASM app in a Neutralino Webview.
 - Neutralino produces only 2 files to deploy: An executable and its resources file.